Kevin Owens: Brand switches (2019–2022)

-As part of the 2021 Draft, Owens was drafted to the Raw brand, where he turned heel by attacking WWE Champion Big E. He competed for the title in a fatal five-way match on January 1, 2022, at Day 1, which was won by Brock Lesnar.
+As part of the 2021 Draft, Owens was drafted to the Raw brand, where he turned heel for the first time since 2019 by attacking WWE Champion Big E. He competed for the title in a fatal five-way match on January 1, 2022, at Day 1, which was won by Brock Lesnar.
 On Night 1 of WrestleMania 38 on April 2, Owens faced Stone Cold Steve Austin in a No Holds Barred match in the main event, which marked Austin's first match in 19 years after his retirement.
 Owens lost to Austin and was escorted out of the stadium by Dallas police officers.
-Following WrestleMania, Owens began a storyline with a clean shaven Elias, who claimed to be Elias' younger brother Ezekiel, much to Owens' irritation as he thought he was actually Elias himself.
+Following WrestleMania, Owens began a storyline with a clean shaven Elias, who claimed to be Elias's younger brother Ezekiel, much to Owens's irritation as he thought he was actually Elias himself.
 At Hell in a Cell on June 5, Owens defeated Ezekiel.
 On the August 8 episode of Raw, he stretchered Ezekiel out of the arena after attacking him with an apron powerbomb, a move he had not used in years, ending their feud.
-Owens subsequently brought back his original "Prizefighter" gimmick (along with the entrance video used during his time in NXT and the duct tape motive KO logo) on the August 22 episode of Raw and turned face, which was solidified after a victory over Chad Gable.
+Owens subsequently brought back his original "Prizefighter" gimmick (along with the entrance video used during his time in NXT and the duct tape motive KO logo) on the August 22 episode of Raw and turned face in the process, which was solidified after a victory over Chad Gable.